-Before you set up your sync, you have to get all your ducks in a row.
+Before you set up your workflow in Unito, you have to get all your ducks in a row.
 Unito uses deep mapping to match Asana projects with Jira projects.
 By creating dedicated backlog requests in Asana, your teams have a centralized place to put their requests, knowing they’ll reach the development team.

 You’ll want to be sure to create sections that track requests along the development track — from requested, to in progress, to done.
 These can then be mapped to the process in the development project.

-Unito’s multi-sync gives you a template to consolidate tasks from multiple projects into a single place.
+Building a workflow in Unito gives you the ability to easily connect multiple projects.
 This is how you’ll make sure every development request winds up in the Jira project.

-When you set up a multi-sync, you have access to multiple options that allow you to quickly filter incoming issues.
+When you build your flows, you have access to options that allow you to quickly filter incoming issues.
 For instance, you could set up a labeling system so you always know which team an issue is coming from.
 So if you set up tags in Asana to mark which team the requester is from…

-You can then use filters when syncing Asana projects to match those tags to labels in Jira.
+You can then filter work items coming from Asana projects to match those tags to labels in Jira.
 Note that, for this to work, the label in Jira has to match the Asana tag exactly, down to the right casing.